 • March 2025

-The 2025 Summit takes place in London on March 25 2025.
-The summit will have parallel strands on disrupting the science: accelerating innovation in prevention, diagnosis and treatments, and a second stand on disrupting the system: building the future health system.
+The 2025 Summit takes place in London on 25 March 2025.
+The Summit will have parallel strands on disrupting the science: accelerating innovation in prevention, diagnosis and treatments, and a second stand on disrupting the system: building the future health system.
 The meeting brings together policy makers, academics, industry and avocates and will focus on how to accelerate innovation and deliver change

 • Past events